Swishyfishie/CLTrackeroo/README.md

 This is a very simple calorie tracker made for my bootcamp javascript+rails assignment.

+### Requirements to run this project locally

-You must have ruby and rails installed
+  You must have Ruby and Ruby on Rails installed

-Clone the project

-CD into the backend folder

-Run bundle install

-Run "rails s" to start the server
+`git clone git@github.com:Swishyfishie/CLTrackeroo.git`

+`cd backend`

+`bundle install`

+`rails s`

-Launch "index.html" in the frontend folder
+Open index.html in the Frontend folder

 You're good to go!